 The College participates in three pension schemes, the Teachers' Pension Scheme (TPS), the Universities Superannuation Scheme (USS) and the Greater Manchester Pension Fund (GMPF).
-All are independently administered defined benefit schemes which are externally funded and contracted out of the State Earnings-Related Pension Scheme (SERPS).

 Contributions to the TPS are calculated so as to spread the costs of pensions over employees' working lives with the College in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
 The contributions are determined by qualified actuaries on the basis of quinquennial valuations, using a prospective benefit method.
 The TPS is a multi-employer scheme and the College is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
 The TPS is therefore treated as a defined contribution scheme and the contributions are recognised as they are paid each year.